 The defense seemed poised to force a Troy three-and-out, but a screen pass to Harris covered 18 yards on third-and-18 from the Trojans' 18-yard line.
 Troy later punted, and Brown was forced to call for a fair catch at the CMU 15-yard line with 4:22 remaining.

-on a 4-yard touchdown pass to give the Chippewas the lead.
+With the game on the line, LeFevour directed one of the most memorable drives of his career.
+He hit Brown for 27 yards on second-and-15, Brown for 8 yards on third-and-2, Cody Wilson for 7 yards on third-and-4 and Brown again for 30 yards on the next snap before connecting with Bryan Anderson on a 4-yard touchdown pass to give the Chippewas the lead.
 Anderson stretched toward the front left pylon and fell to the ground while making the catch; the reception was reviewed in the instant replay booth but ultimately upheld.
 LeFevour then tossed a two-point conversion pass to Kito Poblah to give CMU a 34-31 lead with 1:17 remaining.

 Jernigan returned the kickoff 32 yards to the Troy 37-yard line, and Brown completed a pair of passes to move the Trojans to the CMU 29-yard line.
 Michael Taylor's 46-yard field goal with 31 seconds remaining forced overtime.